jadestudios/JadeStudios-DiscordBot/README.md

         * Plays Metal Gear Alert when you are in VC
 ## Running the bot
 ---
-Get the dependencies from above.
+Get the dependencies from above via npm i

 Get your bot token from the Discord Dev Portal and shove it into the config.json in ./src/configs.